epicchainlabs/epicchain-graphical-wizard/docs/storage-schema-overview.md

 #### Interop Type

-NeoVM uses a special `InteropInterface` type to integrate contract and platform code.
+EpicChainVM uses a special `InteropInterface` type to integrate contract and platform code.
 An `InteropInterface` stack item wraps a .NET object such as a storage context or an iterator.
 The runtime `InteropInterface` item does not provide any interrogation mechanism - you can retrieve the wrapped .NET object if you already know its type.
 However, the compiler knows the type of the wrapped objects type at compile time and includes the